vahaah/docker-machine-driver-vscale/README.md

 ## Development

 ### Build from Source
-If you wish to work on Parallels Driver for Docker machine, you'll first need [Go](http://www.golang.org) installed (version 1.5+ is required).
+If you wish to work on Vscale Driver for Docker machine, you'll first need [Go](http://www.golang.org) installed (version 1.5+ is required).
 Make sure Go is properly installed, including setting up a [GOPATH](http://golang.org/doc/code.html#GOPATH).